-Sfax reveled to me being very exotic and definitely has a very strong personality.
+Sfax revealed to me being very exotic and definitely has a very strong personality.
 The old city – Medina – is amazing, truly an authentic Arabic old town.
 Luckily, just aside the old mosque, I got a nice hotel with a terrace where I could enjoy one of the best views of the whole trip.

-I have to say that Tunis – the capital city of Tunisia really surprised me.
+I have to say that Tunis – the capital city of Tunisia surprised me.
 A bit of Mediterranean bliss can also be seen in the city’s Medina colors.
-Indeed full of character, Tunis old Medina is a great place to spend some time exploring the immense beautiful hidden alleys and souvenir shops.
+Indeed full of character, Tunis old Medina is a great place to spend some time exploring the immense, beautiful hidden alleys and souvenir shops.

 From the 12th until the 16th century, Tunis was one of the wealthiest cities in the world.
 More than 700 monuments, palaces, mosques, mausoleums and fountains, testify the remarkable past and mix of Almohads (Andalus), Hafsids and Ottoman influence.